Location

 Studio Practice (Make-up & Hair Design) (top-up) at UCA

-In taking this course – which covers the third year of our regular BA (Hons) Make-up & Hair Design degree, you’ll be required to develop and expand your skills, responding to developments of technology and engaging in relevant cultural conversations.
-Your understanding of make-up and hair for fashion will expand to encompass issues of diversity, sustainability and competing models of modernity and their application to different industries including, but not limited to, fashion.
-It will both synthesise your learning and focus on your area of specialisation.
+In taking this course – which follows the third year of our BA (Hons) Make-Up & Hair Design degree, you’ll be required to develop and expand your skills, responding to developments of technology and engaging in relevant cultural conversations.

 What you'll study